Frequently asked

 Therisse is a direct-to-consumer telehealth practice for women in perimenopause, menopause, and metabolic transition.
 We offer two programs: HRT (hormone replacement therapy) and Weight Management (a compounded semaglutide protocol).

-MD Integrations is a board-certified physician practice dedicated to Therisse patients.
+Your care comes from a board-certified physician practice dedicated to Therisse patients.
 Every prescriber is board-certified and licensed in the state where you live.

 No nurse practitioners reviewing checklists.
 No bots.
 The name on your chart is the person making the clinical call.